git-artes/gr-isdbt/README.md

 - **Complete decoding and displaying the video/audio.** The receiver is capable of displaying on-line whole segments. **If a 1-seg transmission is present, the example in examples/rx_1seg_demo.grc may be used to decode it (it has been tested with a RTL cheap SDR)**.
 Layer B is decoded in examples/rx_demo.grc.
 Note that the transmission's parameters should be set accordingly by using examples/obtaining_parameters.grc.
 The output of both flowgraphs is a Transport Stream file which may be played by ffplay or mplayer (for instance).
 If before executing the flowgraph we create the file as a pipe (mkfifo test_out.ts), it should display the video online.
 - **Signal analyzer.** Our actual objective with the project is to develop a relatively inexpensive ISDB-T measurement equipment.
 In examples/fullseg_receiver_and_measurements.grc we present a flowgraph which measures several indicators, such as pre and post Viterbi BER, MER, channel frequency response, etc. In order to use it **you should install our accompanying OOT module gr-mer** (available at https://github.com/git-artes/gr-mer).

-The **transmitter** is complete, but still under testing.
+The **transmitter** is complete and tested.
 It is currently capable of the following:
 - It works perfectly fine on software together with the receiver (see examples/full_transceiver.grc).
 A transport stream file to be used in this example is available on the project's webpage.
 If you are not interested in "seeing" a video image, simply feed it with random bytes.
 - Over the air transmission.
 We are currently able to transmit and receive the signal with SDRs (a B200 worked best for us as a transmitter) and we are successfully testing it on commercial TVs (see examples/tx_demo.grc which uses the TS files we share in our webpage).
 Please send us your feedback, **we are very interested**.
 - If you want to transmit your own videos (or your webcam) you may follow our step-by-step guide in https://iie.fing.edu.uy/investigacion/grupos/artes/wp-content/uploads/sites/13/2019/12/transmitting_webcam_or_videos.pdf.